Chart Color Schemes

 Kings Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kings Park's dwelling structures, as per the latest Census, consisted of 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Kings Park's dwelling structure, as per the latest Census, was 95.2% houses and 4.8% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Kings Park stood at 42.9%, with mortgaged dwellings at 34.4% and rented ones at 22.7%.
-The median monthly mortgage repayment was $1,500, below Melbourne metro's average of $2,000.
-The median weekly rent was $321, compared to Melbourne metro's $390.
-Nationally, Kings Park's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,500, below Melbourne metro's $2,000, and the median weekly rent was $321, compared to Melbourne metro's $390.
+Nationally, Kings Park's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing